 Annually, the Board establishes targets for these key ratios and then monitors these ratios each month to ensure that the System remains an A-rated organization.
-The cushion ratio, cash-to-debt, debt to capitalization, annual debt service coverage, and debt to cash flow ratios fall outside the range of the Moody's 2018 Medians.
+The operating margin, EBITDA margin, cushion ratio, cash-to-debt, debt to capitalization, annual debt service coverage, and debt to cash flow ratios fall outside the range of the Moody's 2019 Medians.